 The Southcentral Region groundfish staff consisted of two Regional Management Biologists as well as Area Management Biologists and assistants for the following areas: (1) PWS and the North Gulf areas, (2) Lower Cook Inlet, and (3) Kodiak, Alaska Peninsula, and the Aleutian Islands.
-In addition, a region-wide harvest assessment project was based in the Homer office, consisting of a project leader, project assistant, and seven technicians.
+In addition, a region-wide harvest assessment project was based in the Homer office, consisting of a project leader, project assistant, and six technicians.
 The research project biometrician was located in Anchorage.
 Ongoing assessment of sport harvest and fishery characteristics at major ports throughout the region is the primary activity.
-Data were collected from harvested halibut, rockfishes, lingcod, and sharks, and anglers and charter boat operators were interviewed for fishery performance information.
-All age reading was done in Homer, and the staff members are active participants in the Committee of Age Reading Experts (CARE).
+Data were collected from harvested halibut, rockfishes, lingcod, sharks, sablefish, and cod, and anglers and charter boat operators were interviewed for fishery performance information.
+All age reading was done in Homer, and the staff members are active participants in CARE.
 Seasonal technicians collected data from the sport harvest at seven major ports in the region, and two of them read all rockfish and lingcod age structures.
-Halibut otoliths were collected from the harvest and will be forwarded to the IPHC for age reading.
+Halibut otoliths were collected from the harvest and were forwarded to the IPHC for age reading.

 Southcentral Region staff is responsible for management of groundfish fisheries in state and federal waters.
-For all species, the lack of stock assessment information has hindered development of abundance-based fishery objectives.
-As a result, management is based on building a conservative regulatory framework specifying bag and possession limits, seasons, and methods and means that are hoped to provide for sustained yield over the long term.
-Lack of stock assessment information coupled with increasing effort and harvest in several groundfish sport fisheries accentuate the need for a comprehensive management plan and harvest strategy.
+The lack of stock assessment information for state-managed species has prevented development of abundance-based fishery objectives.
+As a result, management is based on building a conservative regulatory framework specifying bag and possession limits, seasons, and methods and means.
+Stock status is evaluated by examining times series data on age, size, and sex composition.
+The lack of stock assessments, coupled with increasing effort and harvest in several groundfish sport fisheries, accentuate the need for developing comprehensive management plans and harvest strategies.

-Typical duties included providing sport halibut harvest statistics to IPHC and NPFMC, assisting in development and analysis of the statewide charter logbook program and statewide harvest survey, providing information to the Alaska BOF, advisory committees, and local fishing groups, drafting and reviewing proposals for recreational groundfish regulations, and dissemination of information to the public.
+Typical duties included providing sport halibut harvest statistics to IPHC and Council, assisting in development and analysis of the statewide charter logbook program and statewide harvest survey, providing information to the Alaska BOF, advisory committees, and local fishing groups, drafting and reviewing proposals for recreational groundfish regulations, and dissemination of information to the public.